Salesforce Agentforce ROI: Case Studies & Real Results

 There’s no shortage of AI ROI claims out there.
 So let’s skip the hype and look at what’s actually happening with Agentforce in real deployments.

-We analyzed Agentforce case studies to understand where companies are seeing measurable results — and what it took to get there.
+We analyzed publicly available Agentforce case studies —from companies including Wiley, Engine, OpenTable, and Asymbl — to understand where the ROI is showing up, and what it took to get there.
 The short version: the ROI is real, but it’s not automatic.
-The companies seeing the biggest impact aren’t just deploying agents — they’re rethinking how work gets done.
+The companies seeing the biggest impact aren’t just deploying agents — they’re rethinking how the work gets done.

-• Productivity gains.
 Across a range of workflows — from case routing to lead qualification to internal operations — companies are reporting 50-92% reductions in task time.
 The variation is wide because productivity gains depend heavily on which workflows you target and how well they’re designed.
 But even at the low end, you’re giving people meaningful time back in their day to focus on higher-value work.

-• Revenue growth.
 This is where it gets interesting.
 Companies using Agentforce for customer-facing interactions are seeing 15-22% lifts in retention and conversion rates.
 These numbers are real, but they require more organizational work to achieve — you’re not just automating a task, you’re redesigning how your business engages customers.

 What Separates the Winners